EdyJo/nge-LaTeX/GitNote.md

-Installing with
+Installing GitNote (3.0.3) in languages I don't understand.

-GitNote (3.0.3) can't login with username (?), it must email.
+ can't login with username (?), it must email.